twhite96/tiff/src/posts/2024-01-03-working-in-tech-made-me-a-socialist.md

 👻👻👻

 Like I applied to a customer call center job for PNC and they didn't get back to me for months and then rejected my application.
-I am completely capabale of doing the job, I am criminally over-qualified for it, and yet.
+I am completely capable of doing the job, I am criminally over-qualified for it, and yet.

 Well, comrades.
 Watching the world burn and consuming LeftTube has given me a chance to pick up my sickle and head for the resistance, whatever that looks like.